 1929: William Hamilton Refines Dow Theory

-William Hamilton succeeded Charles Dow as the Editor of The Wall Street Journal and authored a famous editorial “A Turn in the Tide” on October 25, 1929.
-He drew a significant conclusion in his editorial, which said, There are people trading in Wall Street, and many all over the country have never seen a real bear market….
-What is more material is that the stock market does forecast the general business of the country.
-The big bull market was confirmed by six years of prosperity and if the stock market takes the other direction there will be a contraction in business later…” 10
+William Hamilton succeeded Charles Dow as the Editor of The Wall Street Journal and authored a famous editorial, “A Turn in the Tide” on October 25, 1929.
+He drew a significant conclusion in his editorial, which said, people are trading on Wall Street, and many all over the country have never seen a real bear market….
+What is more material is that the stock market does forecast the country’s general business.
+The big bull market was confirmed by six years of prosperity, and if the stock market takes the other direction, there will be a contraction in business later…” 10

-Hamilton worked actively to refine the Dow Theory between 1902-1930.
-In 1922, he also wrote The Stock Market Barometer to explain the theory in detail.9 The Dow Theory could not predict the extent or duration of these changes, but it could predict their occurrence.
+Hamilton worked actively to refine the Dow Theory between 1902 and 1930.
+In 1922, he also wrote The Stock Market Barometer to explain the theory.9 The Dow Theory could not predict the extent or duration of these changes, but it could predict their occurrence.

-Besides these techniques, Hamilton used the railroad average and the industrial average as barometers of market trends.
+Besides these techniques, Hamilton used the railroad and industrial averages as barometers of market trends.
 The direction of these averages indicated the bull and bear market with accuracy.
 If both Dow Jones averages are marching in the same direction, it applies to the entire market.
 Overall, the Dow Theory analyzes the behavior of market trends in detail.
-The theory provides signals to identify the underlying market trend and place trades based on that.
+The theory signals to identify the underlying market trend and place trades based on that.

 1930: The Elliott Wave Theory